Bratislava City Breaks

 Orchestras and football teams

-Lovers of classical music will find a lot to enjoy in Bratislava.
+Lovers of classical music will find a lot to enjoy during a weekend in Bratislava.
 The city is home to the celebrated Slovak Philharmonic Orchestra, housed in the magnificent Neobaroque Reduta Palace.
 For more culture, the Slovak National Theatre is another esteemed institution with a prestigious line up of theatre and ballet, while Dunaj is a cultural centre with a range of nightly performances.
 If you prefer to watch goals rather than concertos, Bratislava also boasts a fantastic sporting scene.
 The Ondrej Nepela Stadium is home to the city’s celebrated ice hockey team, HC Slovan, and SK Slovan Stadium is the home ground of SK Slovan football team.

 Slovakian hospitality